filodb/FiloDB/doc/architecture.md

 ### Core

 These components form the core part of FiloDB and are portable across data stores.

-Ingested rows come from the `DatasetCoordinatorActor` into a [MemTable](../core/src/main/scala/filodb.core/reprojector/MemTable.scala), of which there is only one implementation currently, the [FiloMemTable](../core/src/main/scala/filodb.core/reprojector/FiloMemTable.scala).
-MemTables hold enough rows so they can be chunked efficiently.
-MemTables are flushed to the columnstore using the [Reprojector](../core/src/main/scala/filodb.core/reprojector/Reprojector.scala) based on scheduling and policies set by the `DatasetCoordinatorActor`.
-The rows in the `MemTable` form Segments (see [Segment.scala](../core/src/main/scala/filodb.core/store/Segment.scala)) and are appended to the [ColumnStore](../core/src/main/scala/filodb.core/store/ColumnStore).

-The core module has an [InMemoryColumnStore](../core/src/main/scala/filodb.core/store/InMemoryColumnStore.scala), a full `ColumnStore` implementation used for both testing and low-latency in-memory Spark queries.

-On the read side, the [ColumnStoreScanner](../core/src/main/scala/filodb.core/store/ColumnStoreScanner.scala) contains APIs for reading out segments and rows using various `ScanMethod`s - there are ones for single partition queries, queries that span multiple partitions using custom filtering functions, etc.  Helper functions in [KeyFilter](../core/src/main/scala/filodb.core/query/KeyFilter.scala) help compose functions for filtered scanning.

-All `ColumnStore` and `MetaStore` APIs are Scala Future based to take maximum advantage of CPU and nonblocking behavior.
+Subcomponents:

+* `binaryrecord` - used for supporting efficient, no-serialization, multi-schema partition keys and for serializing rows for Spark ingestion
+* `memstore` - a [MemStore](../core/src/main/scala/filodb.core/memstore/MemStore.scala) ingests records, encodes them into columnar chunks, and allows for real-time querying through the `ChunkSource` API.
+The current implementation is a [TimeSeriesMemStore](../core/src/main/scala/filodb.core/memstore/TimeSeriesMemStore.scala) which is designed for very high cardinality time series data.
+For each dataset it stores one or more shards, each of which may contain many many thousands of [TimeSeriesPartition](../core/src/main/scala/filodb.core/memstore/TimeSeriesPartition.scala) instances.
+MemStores also manage persistence of encoded data via `ChunkSink`s.
+* `store` - contains the main APIs for persistence and chunk reading, including [ChunkSource](../core/src/main/scala/filodb.core/store/ChunkSourceSink.scala) and `ChunkSink`, as well as the [MetaStore](../core/src/main/scala/filodb.core/store/MetaStore.scala) for metadata persistence.
+Most of the APIs are based on reactive streams for backpressure handling.
+* `query` - contains aggregation and querying logic built on top of `ChunkSource`s.
+* `metadata` - Dataset and Column definitions
+*
 FiloDB datasets consists of one or more projections, each of which contains columns.
 The [MetaStore](../core/src/main/scala/filodb.core/store/MetaStore.scala) defines an API for concurrent reads/writes/updates on dataset, projection, and column metadata.
 Each [Column](../core/src/main/scala/filodb.core/metadata/Column.scala) has a `ColumnType`, which has a [KeyType](../core/src/main/scala/filodb.core/metadata/KeyType.scala).  `KeyType` is a fundamental type class defining serialization and extraction for each type of column/key.
 Most of FiloDB depends heavily on [RichProjection](../core/src/main/scala/filodb.core/metadata/Projection.scala), which contains the partition, row, and segment key columns and their `KeyType`s.

 ### Cassandra